 - Federal and State Education Policy and Government Affairs

-- Counseled and defended a regionally accredited institution faced with being placed on probation that resulted in a less severe sanction of being placed "on notice."
+- Successfully defended regionally accredited institution faced with probation that resulted in a less severe sanction of "on notice."

-- Led a $44 million sale of a college with annual revenues of $26 million.
+- Negotiated and closed $44 million sale of a college with annual revenues of $26 million.

-- Oversaw the state licensing and accreditation approval processes for nine new branch locations of accredited institutions.
+- Project managed and oversaw state licensing and accreditation approvals for more than 20 new branch locations of accredited colleges and universities.

 - U.S. District Court for the Eastern District of Pennsylvania